Most people choose WordPress as their website’s CMS because it’s easy to use and SEO friendly out of the box.

 Spammy blog comments are unlikely to cause penalties or any drastic SEO issues because they’re pretty much always nofollowed.
 But according to Google, they can still cause some SEO issues for a few reasons.

 Luckily, WordPress makes it really easy to solve this issue once and for all by offering users the option to set all blog comments to require manual approval.
-See the article : How to Build a Go-to-Market Strategy in 8 Steps.
+Read also : How to Write a Great Listicle Post in 10 Steps.

 You can do this in Settings > Discussion > Comment must be manually approved:

 Pretty much all WordPress themes are responsive and mobile-friendly these days, so there’s not much to worry about there.
-Read also : 8 Effective Marketing Channels in 2021 (And How We Use Them).
+Read also : Website Speed Optimization.
 What you really need to check when choosing a theme is its performance.

 If the theme is bloated with unnecessary code and features, it’ll slow your website down.
 And that’s not good, given that page speed has been a Google ranking factor for over a decade.